 Service history

-You must maintain the vehicle to the manufacturer’s service schedule at the correct franchise dealership.
-Failure to do so will cost you hundreds, possibly thousands, of pounds at the end of the contract.
+You must maintain the vehicle to the manufacturer’s service schedule at the correct franchised dealership.
+Failure to do so will cost you hundreds, possibly even thousands, of pounds at the end of the contract.

 These points apply even if you decide to keep the car at the end of the PCP deal.
 So if you’re not comfortable with any of them, perhaps consider another means of car finance.